 The calculation of basic and diluted earnings per share excludes losses attributable to noncontrolling interests.
-The calculation of basic earnings per share excludes any dilutive effects of equity awards or warrants.
-The calculation of diluted earnings per share includes the effect of equity awards and warrants, if dilutive, which is computed using the treasury stock method during the periods such equity awards and warrants were outstanding.
-For the years ended December 31, 2021, and 2020, the average diluted shares outstanding excludes the impact of all outstanding equity awards and warrants, as the inclusion of these shares would have been anti-dilutive due to the net losses from continuing operations recorded during the year.
+The calculation of basic earnings per share excludes any dilutive effects of equity awards.
+The calculation of diluted earnings per share includes the effect of equity awards, if dilutive, which is computed using the treasury stock method during the periods such equity awards were outstanding.
+See Note 16 - "Net Income (Loss) Per Share" for further discussion of shares outstanding.